jacob-heathorn/gordion/README.md

 # Gordion

+The place where the gordian knot was untied.

 A powerful multi-repository management tool that helps you manage complex dependencies across multiple Git repositories with ease.

 ## Features